StephaneMoriceau/WebLogic-Cloud-Workshop/README.md

 17. Enter a user name for the WebLogic Server administrator. **Enter weblogic**

-18. Enter an encrypted password for the WebLogic Server administrator. **Enter the value of Encrypted-data in the output of the terraform apply command in [section #7](https://github.com/StephaneMoriceau/WebLogic-Cloud-Workshop/blob/readme/README.md#7-create-the-required-infrasture-to-provision-a-domain-in-weblogic-cloud-from-the-oci-marketplace)**
+18. Enter an encrypted password for the WebLogic Server administrator. **Enter the value of Encrypted-data in the output of the terraform apply command that you run in [section #7](https://github.com/StephaneMoriceau/WebLogic-Cloud-Workshop/blob/readme/README.md#7-create-the-required-infrasture-to-provision-a-domain-in-weblogic-cloud-from-the-oci-marketplace)**

 **Configure Advanced Parameters for a Domain**